prisma/women-world-wide/README.md

 ```

 ## Contributions 🤝
 We are actively seeking to add additional organizations for the map.
-To add your group, please add each of the organization's location as a seperate JSON file in the `src/data/orgs` directory.
-You can see an example below (using the Women Who Code Atlanta organization):
+To add your group, please add each of the organization's locations as a seperate JSON file in the `src/data/orgs` directory.

+You can see an example below (using the *Women Who Code Atlanta* organization):

 ```
 {